MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 ### Simplified table relationship diagram

-The image includes only relations to tables that are included above and automation-relevant.
+The image shows only the relevant table relations for automation.

 :::image type="content" source="media/advanced-automation-related-data-analytics-fabric/automation-related-table-relations.png" alt-text="Screenshot of an entity relationship drawing showing automation-related table relations." lightbox="media/advanced-automation-related-data-analytics-fabric/automation-related-table-relations.png":::

 ### Create your first query in Fabric

-Step-by-step instructions to create a sample SQL Query on the SQL Analytical Endpoint in Fabric for the `contoso_westus_accounts_payable` Lakehouse.
+Follow these steps to create a sample SQL query on the SQL Analytical Endpoint in Fabric for the `contoso_westus_accounts_payable` Lakehouse.

-1. Launch your web browser and navigate to the Microsoft Fabric portal (https://powerbi.com) and sign in with your credentials.
+1. Open your web browser, go to the Microsoft Fabric portal (https://powerbi.com), and sign in with your credentials.
-2. Choose the workspace where your Lakehouse is located and select on the desired SQL Analytical Endpoint (a subnode of your Lakehouse).
+1. Select the workspace where your Lakehouse is located, then select the desired SQL Analytical Endpoint (a subnode of your Lakehouse).
-3. Once in the SQL Analytical Endpoint, locate and select on the "New SQL query" button to open the SQL query editor interface.
+1. In the SQL Analytical Endpoint, select **New SQL query** to open the SQL query editor.
-4. In the SQL query editor, enter your SQL query and select **Run**.
-The following example query retrieves all desktop flow runs (flow sessions) associated with a specific desktop flow and a machine ID that have failed within the last seven days.
+1. In the SQL query editor, enter your SQL query and select **Run**.
+The following example query retrieves all desktop flow runs (flow sessions) associated with a specific desktop flow and a machine ID that failed within the last seven days.

      ```sql
         SELECT